gilzoide/lualvm/README.md

 What works
 ----------
-For now, only bindings for the LLVM-C Core is there, the other submodules, as well as more Lua-style API will be added further.
+For now, only bindings for the LLVM-C Core, BitReader/Writer, IRReader and ExecutionEngine are there.
+The other submodules, as well as more of the Lua-style API will be added further.

 Dependencies